Disclosure: This is a collaborative post.

 Sort out the financials

 One thing that matters the most for single moms is financial planning.
 Whether you are financially independent or not, things change after you lose the support of your partner.
 It makes sense to use family law to your advantage if you can opt for an amicable separation through a collaborative divorce.
 It is a safer route for single mothers who want to bypass the hassle of litigation and get the best value in alimony and child support.
+According to legal professionals at https://kk-attorneys.com/family-law/, if you are raising your kids under the age of 18, you are entitled to seek child support from the other parent.
 You will be in a better position financially with this approach.
 When it comes to sorting out the financials, future planning is equally vital.
 No matter how young your kids are today, consider saving up for college and other expenses.

 Embrace your new role